arduino/docs-content/content/hardware/02.hero/boards/uno-r4-wifi/tutorials/cheat-sheet/cheat-sheet.md

 ## LED Matrix

 The LED Matrix on the UNO R4 WiFi is available to use in your program, to display still graphics, animations, or even play games on.
-The Renesas core includes the [Arduino_LED_Matrix](https://github.com/arduino/ArduinoCore-renesas/tree/main/libraries/Arduino_LED_Matrix) library for displaying frames on the matrix.
+The UNO R4 Board Package includes the [Arduino_LED_Matrix](https://github.com/arduino/ArduinoCore-renesas/tree/main/libraries/Arduino_LED_Matrix) library for displaying frames on the matrix.

 To learn about the LED matrix in depth, check out the [LED Matrix Guide](/tutorials/uno-r4-wifi/led-matrix/).